yumh1/AgentNetworkProtocol/07-ANP-Agent Description Protocol Specification.md

 When security appears at the top level of the AD document, it means that all resources must be accessed using this security mechanism for authentication.
 When it appears within a specific resource, it means that the resource can only be accessed when this security mechanism is satisfied.
 If the security specified at the top level differs from that specified within the resource, the security specified within the resource takes precedence.

+### Human Manual Authorization

+If an interface requires human manual authorization when being called, such as a purchase interface, the humanAuthorization field can be added to the interface definition.
+A value of true indicates that the interface call requires human manual authorization to access.

 ### Proof (Integrity Check)

 To prevent malicious tampering, impersonation, or reuse of AD documents, we have added verification information Proof to AD documents.
 The Proof definition can refer to the specification: [https://www.w3.org/TR/vc-data-integrity/#defn-domain](https://www.w3.org/TR/vc-data-integrity/#defn-domain).